 You’ll now see a ‘Connect a tag’ option.
-Remember the characters you copied earlier?
+Remember the characters you copied earlier (measurement ID)?
 Paste them into the ‘Enter ID’ box on the left.
 Now click connect.
-Once that’s done, return to the tab that you should have left open on the ‘Web stream details page’ (we’re nearly there, honest).
+Once that’s done, return to the tab that you should have left open on the ‘Web stream details page’.

 Scroll down to the ‘Tagging Instructions’ section of the page and click ‘Add new on-page tag’, then select ‘Global site tag’.
 This will open a box filled with code, you’ll want to click the copy symbol at the top right of the box to copy it.

 You need to paste this code into the head section of your HTML.
 The way this works depends on the kind of website you are using.
 If you are using WordPress, the most common website creation tool, you should be able to find this in your ‘themes’ section.
 If you can’t find a way to access your property’s HTML code, you may need to install a plugin.

 If done correctly, your code should look a bit like this.

 Your GA4 and UA are now linked.
 A long-winded process, but an extremely crucial one if you are to get the best analytics data out of your property.

 If you prefer to use Google Tag Manager (GTM) to receive tagging data, there are a few steps you’ll need to take to ensure that it’s configured with GA4.
 Without following these steps, you won’t get event data from your website, so it’s important you do it as soon as possible.

 Once again, this starts from the GA4 assistant screen.
 Select tag installation and select the web stream of your property.